Submit Article

 What Were the Facts of This Case?

-1. Whether the respondent's complaints under Section 136(9) of the Copyright Act were defective, vague, or lacked proper particulars.
+• The Specificity and Validity of the Search Warrants: Whether the search warrants issued under Section 136(9) of the Copyright Act were defective, vague, or lacked proper particulars by using broad categories and lists in their schedules.

 How Did the Court Analyse the Issues?